We Are New Bay Books—

 There is no such thing.
 Uniting writers and readers over good stories (poems, too) is the mission of New Bay Books, a new publishing house for Chesapeake Country.
 To that mission, my New Bay Books partner (and husband) William Lambrecht and I bring more than a quarter century of experience.

 The mission inspired us to join with son Alex Knoll to create New Bay Times newspaper back in 1993 and to sustain a journalism enterprise for twenty-seven buffeting years.
-New Bay Times continues as Bay Weekly, now under the ownership of Chesapeake Bay Media.
+New Bay Times became Bay Weekly, and was sold to Chesapeake Bay Media in 2020.
 The mission — finding, developing, editing, publishing and distributing good stories for good reading — continues with New Bay Books.

 What does our mission mean for you?